-Osteoporosis is the most common bone disease found in humans and is often silent until it’s complicated by fractures that typically occur following minimal trauma.
+Osteoporosis is the most common bone disease found in humans and is often silent until it’s complicated by fractures that can occur following even minimal trauma.
 Osteoporosis is characterized by low bone mass, bone tissue deterioration, bone architecture disruption, decreased bone strength, and an increased risk of fracture.
 These fragility fractures represent approximately 80% of all fractures in menopausal women over the age of 50 years and result in increased mortality, morbidity, chronic pain, hospital admissions, and economic costs.

-According to recommendations released by Osteoporosis Canada, individuals suffering from osteoporosis, and those who are at risk of developing it, can help to prevent loss of bone, falls, and fractures by performing specific types of exercises.
+Research supports that individuals suffering from osteoporosis, and those who are at risk of developing it, can help to prevent loss of bone, falls, and fractures by performing specific types of exercises.

 What Types of Exercise Should I Do?